How Much Does a Cat Cost? A Small Price to Pay for Unconditional Love!

 The initial setup for a cat includes payment such as cat insurance, food and water bowls, cat goods, and a scratching post, as well as the initial adoption fees.

-From pet insurance to food and water bowls, one-time cat costs to recurring fees, and the always unexpected costs of keeping a cat healthy, expect to fork out anywhere between $405-$2285 a year.
+From pet insurance to food and water bowls, one-time cat costs to recurring fees, and the always unexpected costs of keeping a cat healthy, expect to fork out anywhere between this aforementioned range a year.

 Optional Costs of Owning a Cat

-Below are three interesting statistics on the optional costs of owning a cat.
+Below are the interesting statistics on the optional or additional costs of owning a cat, and you can also read some interesting facts about cats.

 The Cat Boarding Can Charge from $15 to $45 per Day